-I hadn’t really registered it before, but there was an old meerschaum lying on its side on the table, a leather tobacco pouch, a box of kitchen matches and a chipped heavy glass ashtray.
-This of course made me think of cigarettes, and the fact that I didn’t have one
+An old Meerschaum pipe lay on its side on the table, a leather tobacco pouch, a box of Ohio Blue Tip kitchen matches, a chipped heavy glass ashtray, all of which made me think of cigarettes, and the fact that I didn’t have one

 “All right, okay.
 I see here you confessed it, like, the very next day.”

 “That’s good.
 Okay, let me just skim through this.
 Good, good, very good, very good.
 All good.
 Good, good, good.
 Not bad.
 Hmmm.
 Not — too bad.
 Hmm.”

 He continued to talk and to mumble to himself, reading the story of my life.
 Personally, I was getting bored just thinking about it all, but I suppose this was his job, and he was used to it.